itenfay/CXSwiftKit/README.md

   ┃   ┗ CXResponseResult.swift
   ┃
   ┣ Protocol
-  ┃   ┣ CXCommonWrapable.swift         // Abstracts common calls for `SVProgressHUD, SwiftMessages, Toaster`
   ┃   ┣ CXViewControllerWrapable.swift // Used to present or dismiss view.
   ┃   ┗ CXViewWrapable.swift           // Used to present or dismiss view, abstracts common calls for `Toast_Swift`
   ┃
   ┗ Rx
-      ┣ Button+RxCx.swift        // Used to show indicator
+     ┗ Button+RxCx.swift        // Used to show indicator
-      ┣ EmptyDataSet+RxCx.swift  // Used to bind empty data set for list view.
-      ┣ KafkaRefresh+RxCx.swift  // Used to set refresh control for list view.
-      ┣ Kingfisher+RxCx.swift    // Used to set remote image for image view.
-      ┗ MJRefresh+RxCx.swift     // Used to set refresh control for list view.
 ```

 ## 处理错误